mevljas/Databases/Seminar/README.md

 ### Playground

-The playing field comprises (x, y) coordinates from (- 25 0, - 25 0) to (25 0, 25 0).
-On each of the possible
-coordinates may exist a settlement belonging to a particular player.
+The playing field comprises (x, y) coordinates from (-250, -250) to (250, 250).
+On each of the possible coordinates may exist a settlement belonging to a particular player.
 The settlement can always be just on one coordinate, cannot extend across multiple fields.

 ### Alliance

-The game is designed for group play - players can trade, cities can be fortified with soldiers another player.
+The game is designed for group play - players can trade, cities can be fortified with soldiers from another player.
 We can form an alliance in the game.
-The sole purpose of this is to be able to get more players between unite against a common adversary.
-In an alliance, a player can see how many times they are attacked other members of the alliance.
+The sole purpose of this is to be able to get more players unite against a common adversary.
+In an alliance, a player can see how many times other members of the alliance are attacked.
 But there are also special communication tools.
-It can be in any alliance maximum 60 members.
-However, if the alliance is larger it can set up wings that can fight together others (individual or alliances).
+In any alliance can be maximum 60 members.
+However, if the alliance is larger, it can set up wings that can fight together against others (individual or alliances).
 Of course, they can also make alliances with each other, pacts and also wars.